lambdamikel/picoram2090/README.md

 extension enabled" mode, and is now awaiting additional vacuous op-codes that specify these arguments.

-To specify these operands / arguments literrally in the machine code ("immediate" style), the vacuous op-codes `0xx`, mnemonic `MOV x->x`, are used: "copy content of register `x` (0 to F) onto inself".
+To specify these operands / arguments literally in the machine code ("immediate" style), the vacuous op-codes `0xx`, mnemonic `MOV x->x`, are used: "copy content of register `x` (0 to F) onto itself".
 Depending on the number of nibbles `x` required as operands / arguments, 1 to 8 such nibbles `x` are supplied.
 For example, the op-code sequence `50D 011 022` plays note 2 from octave 1.

-Specifying arguments directly (literally, immediately in code) via `0xx` op-codes is fast, but lacks flexbility - arguments can then not be computed at runtime!
+Specifying arguments directly (literally, immediately in code) via `0xx` op-codes is fast, but lacks flexibility - arguments can then not be computed at runtime!
 Since the Microtronic is a Harvard architecture, it is not possible to modify the program memory with a program.
 Registers have to be used instead if runtime computed